|AddressGreat Path Manchester, CT|

-Manchester Community College is a public, 2-year college based in Manchester, undefined that offers undergraduate programs to its students.
+Manchester Community College is a public, 2-year college based in Manchester, Connecticut that offers undergraduate programs to its students.
 The highest level of offerings is associate's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Manchester Community College was $3,912, in addition to fees of $552.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Manchester Community College.